 This first single sees two of CHARLEY’s vocal classics from the 60s get a new lease on life – “TROUBLES” and “ELUSIVE BABY” (a duet with Whitney) never sounded finer, two scorching ska tunes recorded with vintage equipment and old timey sass.
 It’s top notch all the way from start to finish.
 1964 all over again.
 Single #2 also digs deep for another classic from back in the 60s, “SWEET JAMAICA” is a beautiful light hearted tune that you can vision being big on Jamaica’s North Coast Hotel Scene with the flip being a brand new Charlie penning song “ISLAND GIRL” sung by WHITNEY of THE PRIZEFIGHTERS!
 Single #3 has just arrived with the final pieces in the ORGANIRE puzzle, the wonderful vocal ska of “MY WORLD” and the scorching harmonica instrumental ska shuffle of “I WON THE PRIZE”.
 CHARLEY and THE PRIZEFIGHTERS are off to Europe and we’ve got a “Tour Only” CD also available with all 6 racks PLUS the 6 tracks from THE PRIZEFIGHTERS “A KNOCKOUT IN 3 ROUNDS” 7″ inch series.
 FYI: We’ve written a bio on the legend of CHARLEY ORGANAIRE below – do yourself a favor and read it!
 A true unsung hero of Jamaican ska!

-7 inch vinyl is now all OUT OF PRINT – CD is available with all the tracks limited to 250 copies!
+7 inch vinyl and CD are now all OUT OF PRINT

 KNOW YOUR JAMAICAN music history!
 The legend of Charley Organaire…..